Sam Hunt Arrested for DUI in Nashville

 Sam Hunt was arrested on Thursday for driving under the influence and violating open container law, the Metropolitan Nashville Police Department confirmed to E!
 News.

-According to WKRN.com, citing a police report, the 34-year-old country singer was booked into the Metro jail at around 6:30 a.m.
-He was released on a $2,500 bond and is set to appear in court on Jan.
+According to online records, the 34-year-old country singer was booked into the Metro-Davidson County Detention Facility at around 6:00 a.m.
+He was released a little after 9:00 a.m. on a $2,500 bond and is set to appear in court on Jan.
 17, 2020.

 Per the arrest warrant, police were notified after a driver was spotted cruising on the wrong side of the road.
 The driver was traveling south in the northbound lanes of Ellington Parkway near Ben Allen Road before exiting at Cleveland Street and continuing towards Gallatin Avenue.
 He was also swerving in and out of his lane.
 As a result, police officers pulled him over.